bsomeshwer/MyWorld/README.md

 As of now this package only provides countries data that is all country names for all most 195 countries over the world.

-**Please note that always use latest version of this package and must use Laravel 5 and above versions only, this package may not properly work with older versions of Laravel.
+**Please note that always use latest version of this package and must use Laravel 5 and above versions only, as this package may not properly work with older versions of Laravel.

 ## Installation